 * Upgrade from pricing based on Sunday through Wednesday departures from Los Angeles - ask an Aspire consultant for the upgrade fee from other departure points and travel Thursday through Saturday.

 Terms & Conditions:

-Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday. $60 air supplement applies each way for travel on Friday - Sundays. $40 per person supplement applies for a Saturday night at the Crown Metropol Hotel Melbourne.
+The package from pricing is based on double occupancy (2 people sharing a room) for low-season stays for travel Sundays through Wednesdays from Los Angeles.
+A $50 air supplement applies each way for international travel from Thursday to Saturday.
 Add-on fares are available from other cities.
-Certain blackout dates may apply on the accommodation and tour value add offers - check with your Aspire consultant.
+Specific blackout dates apply to the accommodation and tour value offers.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
-All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
-There are no discounts for payment made by credit cards.
+All prices reflect a discount for purchases made by check/wire; please see terms and conditions for credit card payments.
 Cancellation penalties and other restrictions apply.
-An Electronic Travel Authority (ETA) is required to enter Australia; Aspire Down Under can process the ETA on your behalf for a processing fee of $25 per person.
-A valid passport with at least six months validity is required.